-Dev threads are responsible for processing the write and read requests to and from data and log volumes that are requested by the corresponding tasks.
+I/O threads are responsible for processing the write and read requests to and from data and log volumes that are requested by the corresponding tasks.
 MaxDB supports asynchronous I/O requests.
 On Windows, the asynchronous I/O of the operating system is used.

-The number of dev threads is primarily dependent on the number of volumes in the database instance.
-As a rule, two dev threads are activated for each data and log volume and one for the writing of the database instance.
-When using the asynchronous I/O of the operating system, only one dev thread is started in each case as the I/O calls of the operating system are used.
+Until version 7.6 the number of I/O threads is primarily dependent on the number of volumes in the database instance.
+As a rule, two I/O threads are activated for each data and log volume and one for the writing of the database trace.
+When using the asynchronous I/O of the operating system, only one I/O thread is started in each case as the I/O calls of the operating system are used.